Hypothermia is defined as a dangerously low body temperature, below 95 F.

 - Being wet or sweaty for a long time

-- Immersion in water below body temperature for more than a few minutes
+- Immersion in the water below body temperature for more than a few minutes

 - Other medical conditions which cause immobilization

-When these risk factors exist, hypothermia may be precipitated by any of the following factors:
+When certain risk factors are present, hypothermia may be precipitated by any of the following factors: